gsv80/-backbone-test/README.md

 # -backbone-test
- Bacbone from scratch along tutorial from https://adrianmejia.com/
+ Backbone from scratch along tutorial from https://adrianmejia.com/